 Technology presents an opportunity to reshape the world not through revolution, conquest or subjugation as in the past, but rather through a grand narrative that unites rather than divides, inspires rather than depresses, frees rather oppresses and charts a pathway to a collective future of inclusion and sharing that our ancestors could only dream about.
 The first draft of this grand narrative, called “We First”, is now open and available for discussion and debate with the final form to be arrived at democratically, through online feedback.

 Jurgen Habermas was right when he said that that the “Enlightenment was an unfinished project”.
 We are the generation that can progress it, and maybe, with a bit of luck, even finish it.

-The 2020 US presidential election provides a unique opportunity for the next US president to ignite the imagination of a new generation to the promise of liberty and democracy.
-To make the great American dream, based on the belief that “all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness”, the universal dream of humanity and to extend the “we” of democracy beyond party politics and national borders to include everyone, everywhere.
+The 2020 US presidential election provides a unique opportunity for the next US president to ignite the imagination of a new generation to the promise of liberty and democracy based on a common vision shared globally.
+To make the great American dream, grounded in the belief that “all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness”, the universal dream of humanity and to extend the “we” of democracy beyond party politics and national borders to include everyone, everywhere.

 At this stage of history, one of two things is possible: Either the general population will take control of its own destiny and will concern itself with community interests guided by values of solidarity and sympathy and concern for others, or alternatively there will be no destiny to control.